Keeping Your Cat Out Of Your Christmas Tree

 Prevent Your Cat From Being Bored

-If you catch them eyeing up the tree, start a play session with a favorite toy to lure them away.
-Give them some treats while they are on an acceptable perch like a nearby cat tree to reinforce them going up there instead.
-A food puzzle is a great way to turn mealtime into a game and keep your cat occupied.There are so many different choices of things you can encourage your cat to do instead of climbing the tree.
+If you catch your cat eyeing up the Christmas tree, don’t reach for a spray bottle.
+Instead, start a play session with a favorite toy to lure them away.
+Give them some treats while they are on an acceptable perch to reinforce them going up there instead or sprinkle fun cat plants on the perch to attract them there.
+A food puzzle is a great way to turn mealtime into a game and keep your cat occupied.

+There are so many different choices of things you can encourage your cat to do instead of climbing the tree that you can continue even after the new year.
 Many cats are chronically understimulated.
-Boredom is the root of a lot of unwanted behaviors, so even beyond the holidays, your cat will thank you for the extra fun if you keep up some of these enrichment activities going year-round.
-It doesn’t just benefit your cat.
+Boredom is the root cause of a lot of unwanted behaviors so your cat will thank you for the extra fun if you keep up some of these enrichment activities going year-round.
+It doesn’t just benefit your cat!

-Encourage Your Cat To Climb The Tree
+Encourage Your Cat To Climb The Christmas (Cat) Tree

 If all else fails, there is a rather creative solution to consider: turn a cat tree into a Christmas tree.

 Yes, you read that correctly.
 Rather than fight your cat’s natural behavior, embrace it.
-Get a nice, tall cat tree (maybe even a green one) and decorate the heck outta it.
+Get a nice, tall cat tree (ideally a green one) and decorate the heck outta it.
 Avoid things like tinsel or anything your cat may swallow.
 All decorations should be non-breakable and if you use lights, make sure they are covered by a thick cord protector so your cats can’t chew them.
 You could even consider attaching some danging cat toys or an automatic cat toy as a “decoration” to make it even more fulfilling.

 Need help keeping your cat out of the Christmas tree?